-To find out what you need to qualify for the exam, visit the Start an Application page and click the category that applies to you.
+Visit the Start an Application page and click the category that applies to you to complete and submit the online application form and supporting documents.
 If you are applying to re-write the exam, do not submit a new application.
 Email the College and you will be provided with further instructions.

 You can write the exam in English or French.
 You must indicate your preferred language on the Exam Registration Form.
 Any request to change your preferred language must be made in writing and received by the College at least four weeks before the exam date.
 You cannot change your preferred language on the day of the exam.